natureglass/coldfusion-dark-syntax/README.md

 # ColdFusion Dark Syntax Theme for Atom Editor
 ## Inspired by CFeclipse ##

->This theme should work with most of UI Packages
+>This theme should work with most of UI Packages (Looks nice with "One Dark UI Theme")

 #### File Tree CF Icons ####